Lexington and Concord

 That every soul got home alive.

 But if the cause of peace had prospered here at the Northfield Bridge on this February day in 1775, it was not at all clear how much longer it would hold sway.
-In the seats of power in London statesmen and soldiers had been considering for some time the “forcible means” by which the king’s dominion might be restored in New England.
+In the seats of power in London, statesmen and soldiers had been considering for some time the “forcible means” by which the king’s dominion might be restored in New England.
 On the American side of the Atlantic, there was no question that the colonials were training for a test of arms.
-The number of militiamen on the march to Salem within the hour was just one evidence of their purposeful preparation.
-But whether the Americans had the will to resist the king’s force with force was a question.
+The number of militiamen that had marched to Salem within the hour was just one evidence of their purposeful preparation.
+But whether the Americans had the will to resist the king’s force with force was an open question.
 Still, perhaps it would have been instructive for King George to hear what Colonel Leslie heard as he wheeled his column around in Salem and headed back toward Marblehead.
 From a window of a nearby house Sarah Tarrant, a nurse, called out to the passing redcoats: “Tell your master he has sent you on a fool’s errand and broken the peace of our Sabbath.
 What, do you think we were born in the woods to be frightened by owls?”
 When a soldier raised a musket in her direction, she cried: “Fire if you have the courage, but I doubt it.”
 It was a strange ending to a puzzling day.
 Salem’s pacifist Friend, David Boyce, had brought his team out to haul implements of war away to a place of safety.
 Sarah Tarrant, a healer, had shouted hot, belligerent words at some of the western world’s toughest professional soldiers.
 Two men of war, Colonel Leslie and Captain Felt, had reasoned together somehow and preserved an uneasy, face-saving peace.
-As British troops marched away from the bridge where war did not begin, their band was playing “The World Turned Upside Down.”
+As the British troops marched away from the bridge where war did not begin, their band was playing the tune “The World Turned Upside Down.”